 The entire team stays together at one location.
-Accommodation is not 5 star, and varies from country to country.
+Accommodation is not 5 star and varies from country to country.
 All accommodations are safe and secure, have their own bathroom and have security.
 Rooms are shared.
 If you want your own room an additional charge will need to be paid by you.

 Volunteer hairdressers/ barbers and beauticians and supporters, all come together to teach people living in critical poverty how to cut hair and do manicure/pedicures.

 YES!
 Everyone is welcome, emerging stylists will be paired with qualified hair stylists and you will be well looked after.

-What is not covered:
+What is not included

 Flights, personal medical insurance (must have), food, drink/s, personal items, travel to/from airports at home town.

-Payment timeline: We have ‘Laybuy’ on our webpage – you can pay in full, or spread payments out over a few months.
-Deposits of $500 are due on sign up, and are non-refundable.
+Payment timeline: We have ‘Lay-buy’ on our web page – you can pay in full, or spread payments out over a few months.
+Deposits of $500 are due on sign up and are non-refundable.
 Final payments are due one month before the project start date

 Yes!
-Hair Aid Inc. is a registered charity with tax deductible status.
+Hair Aid Inc. is a registered charity with tax-deductible status.
 Fundraising activities can be conducted to raise the costs of the project.
-All types of fundraising can occur from crowdfunding, to wine and cheese nights, to raffles/Tricky Trays.
+All types of fundraising can occur from crowdfunding to wine and cheese nights, to raffles/Tricky Trays.

-We wear our team tshirts and long cotton harem style pants during training.
-We wear out Hair Aid cats or hats.
+We wear our team t-shirts and long cotton harem style pants during training.
+We wear our Hair Aid caps or hats.
 It is culturally unacceptable to show shoulders, midriffs, cleavage, or too much booty so no low cut clothes, or leggings allowed.
-It’s also a makeup and jewellery free week for volunteers.
+It is also a makeup and jewellery free week for volunteers.
 Excess jewels and bling can make volunteers a victim of crime and also full makeup, nails, etc can be intimidating to learners.

 Only your Doctor can give you medical advice.
 Please consult your Doctor regarding immunisation advice.
 We travel to areas where many tourists visit every year, so there is much information available regarding immunisation requirements.